motdotla/writings/articles/dotenv.md

 1. They are easily changeable between environments and even isolated deploys.
 This leads to less complex deploys which saves time and money.
 2. There is a decreased chance of the production keys leaking out into the wrong hands or to a junior developer's hands.
 This leads to less chance that your database might maliciously or accidentally be wiped.

-[Dotenv](https://github.com/scottmotte/dotenv) will help you get these advantages for you node projects.
+[Dotenv](https://github.com/scottmotte/dotenv) will help you get these advantages for your node.js projects.
 That's why we think you should use it.

 ## How to use it